Congratulations, you have just struck gold!

 Not an easy read, this book summarises a life’s work by the guy that co-invented behavioural psychology and won the Nobel prize for doing so.
 Kahneman proposes that we have 2 decision making systems.
 1) an ancient hardwired reptile brain system for dealing rapidly and instinctively with threats and opportunities…this is how we feel fear and greed.
 2) a more recently evolved human capacity for logical thought.
 To get to FI, we need to use this second system a little more.

 Easier to read and more practically focussed than Kahneman’s magnum opus Thinking Fast and Slow (above).
 This is like a simple guide how to apply the insights from the work of behavioural pyschologists such as Kahneman, Tversky in our everyday lives.
-For example, this is where I got the idea of purging news and other media shit from my life.
+For example, this is where I got the idea that no news is good news.
 Dobelli identifies 99 cognitive errors that you will kick yourself for not having seen before.

 You can not really understand the human species, modern society or markets without first understanding evolution.
 Everything we do has its basis in evolution, yet most people have no idea about it – they just think its something they covered in GCSE Biology to be ignored thereafter.
-But evolution explains our feelings and actions towards money, sex, security, hope, fear, ambition, happiness, altruism and so on…..all the important stuff.
-After this, I recommend you read The Mating Mind by Geoffrey Miller.
+But evolution explains our feelings and actions towards happiness, money, security, hope, fear, ambition, sex, altruism and so on…..all the important stuff.

 This book may persuade you that maybe, just maybe, we are not all doomed.
-Ridley reminds us of human progress over the millennia with reference to the value created by trade, technology and the free exchange of ideas.
+Ridley explains human progress over through history into the modern day and the value created by trade, technology and the free exchange of ideas.
 Its an upbeat, optimistic companion to Jared Diamond’s excellent Guns, Germs and Steel.
 Ridley has a big picture perspective and a background in evolutionary biology and psychology (he’s an academic who also wrote The Red Queen, a leading book on evolution).

-An easy introduction to the ancient philosophy of stoicism.
+An easy introduction to stoicism.
 This is philosophy at its most practical.
 We all know that shit happens in everyone’s life.
-What defines us is how we think about challenges and how we react to them.
+What defines us is how we react to those challenges.
 Stoicism offers an operating system to ensure that what doesn’t kill you, makes you stronger.
-Holiday illustrates with reference to figures from throughout history including Marcus Aurelius – possibly the only actual Roman emperor that wrote a self help book (Meditations), that you can (and should) read today.
+Holiday illustrates with stories from throughout history and features Marcus Aurelius – the only actual Roman emperor that wrote a self help book (Meditations), that you can (and should) read today.

 100 simple tips and tricks on how to re-orientate your thinking towards happiness, calm and optimism.
 Yes, it looks a bit self-helpy and a bit West Coast American but sometimes those dudes are Right and we need to pay attention.
 If you read it, you’ll probably think something like “this is all common sense, I could have written this and sold the 10 million+ copies“.
 But you didn’t.